 Within the mergers and acquisitions practice area, Mr. Libson has represented buyers, sellers and investors in numerous acquisition, disposition and combination transactions, affecting both public and private companies.
 Company industries include biotech, diagnostics, pharmaceutical, health care and e-health, and communications, among others.

 Within the intellectual property practice area, Mr. Libson has represented numerous companies, including pharmaceutical companies, biotechnology companies, consumer products companies, computer software developers and R&D contractors, in corporate partnering transactions, the acquisition and licensing of patents, trademarks, copyrights and trade secrets, and in the development of new products and technologies.

 Mr. Libson is listed in The Best Lawyers in America in the specialties of biotechnology law and venture capital law and in Chambers USA: America’s Leading Lawyers for Business for his experience in mergers and acquisitions and private equity.
-He was selected as a Life Science Star in LMG Life Sciences 2012.
-He also was selected for inclusion on the 2012 Pennsylvania Super Lawyers list and was named to the 2011 Legal Elite list by Philadelphia SmartCEO magazine.
+He was selected as a Life Sciences Star in LMG Life Sciences in 2012 and 2013.
+He also was selected for inclusion on the 2013 Pennsylvania Super Lawyers list and was named to the 2011 Legal Elite list by Philadelphia SmartCEO magazine.
 Mr. Libson is a recipient of the Entrepreneurial Advocate Award given in connection with the Northeastern Pennsylvania Ben Franklin Innovation Awards.
 In 2011, he was recognized as Best Consultant to the life sciences industry in connection with the Philadelphia Business Journal Life Sciences Awards program.

 Representative transactions in which Mr. Libson has participated include the following.
 He has represented: